CORETEQ/mixin-ui/README.md

 ## Releases

-For changelogs, refer to the [automatically generated changelog](/CHANGELOG.md).
+For changelog, refer to the [automatically generated changelog](/CHANGELOG.md).

 ## Contributing